wp-plugins/wp-widget-master/readme.txt

 The Widget Master plugin lets visitors to choose what widgets/blocks he want or wont to see on your pages.
 Visitor can hide widgets per PHP session.

+Also you can chose widgets visibility on specified pages/templates.

+Since version 2.0 there will be a lot of amazing widgets available in the plugin.

 = Does the Widget Master compatible with any wordpress theme? =
 1. Currently the plugin can work only on widgets which have title.
 When the widget will be closed by user the title will be shown with the icon/text of "open".
 If the widget hasn't title the open/close icon/text will not be appear to the widget.